RELYMD| NOTICE OF PRIVACY PRACTICES

 TO MAKE A COMPLAINT:

 If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the United States Department of Health and Human Services.
-To file a complaint with us, contact our Privacy Officer at (919) 859-3373.
-All complaints must be submitted in writing.
+To file a complaint with us, send a written notice of your concerns to our Privacy Officer at the physical address listed on the first page of this notice.
 There will be no retaliation against you for filing a complaint.